klaidliadon/umbrella-content/en/communications/censorship/beginner/s_what-now.md

 ---
 Swipe right for this lesson's checklist.

-Learn how to test and collect evidence of censorship in [Censorship expert](umbrella://communications/censorship/expert).
+Learn how to test your network and collect evidence of censorship in [Censorship expert](umbrella://communications/censorship/expert).

 ### RELATED LESSONS/TOOLS